Islandora/documentation/docs/concepts/node-concepts.md

 ## Nodes hold metadata

-In Islandora, Drupal nodes are created to hold descriptive [metadata](../user-documentation/metadata.md) about content in the respository.
+In Islandora, Drupal nodes are created to hold descriptive [metadata](../user-documentation/metadata.md) about content in the repository.
 This metadata is held in the usual way for nodes, which is by populating Drupal fields.
 Fields are configured on a Drupal content types, which serve as metadata profiles.